 If we do not take in sufficient glucose, the body itself starts to synthesize glucose from fatty acids or proteins.
 This is called “gluconeogenesis” and happens when the ketogenic energy metabolism is activated – under the production of the stress hormone cortisol!
 This newly produced glucose is also used for the brain.

-In other words, not having enough sugar from food, is a stressful situation to the body.
-Which is perfectly fine for a short while, i.e. while foraging food in nature, but not long-term.
+In other words, not having enough sugar from food is a stressful situation for the body.
+Which is perfectly fine for a short while, i.e., while foraging food in nature, but not long-term.

 5. No sugar, no life!